willswats/race-time/README.md

 ## 9.3 Discusses why and how you have improved your artefact since the prototype deadline

+While developing this application, it went through several iterations.
+After the Easter break, I had an app which had the timer and record on the same page, and then a separate page for the race results, but you could not click on the individual race results and set the names for the runners.

 ## 9.4 Reflects on the development as a whole, including your use of AI